unixorn/awesome-zsh-plugins/README.md

 * [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 Similar to `REPORTTIME` builtin, but only outputs when user + system time >= `REPORTTIME`.
 * [compe](https://github.com/tamago324/compe-zsh) - Add completion for [nvim-compe](https://github.com/hrsh7th/nvim-compe).
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
-* [completion-zstyles](https://github.com/zshzoo/completion-zstyles) - Zstyle settings for Zsh completions based on Prezto's.
+* [completion-zstyles](https://github.com/zshzoo/completion-zstyles) - Zstyle settings for ZSH completions based on Prezto's.
 * [copier](https://github.com/zshzoo/copier) - Standalone clipboard utilities from oh-my-zsh.
 * [copy-pasta](https://github.com/ChrisPenner/copy-pasta) - Copy and paste files in your terminal like you would in a GUI.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.